 In a traditional camp (and school) context, some relationships have forged over a number of years, since the campers were tots.
 Newcomers at worst, feel unwelcome and at a minimum feel awkward and outside the group, at least for a while.
 We find that an insular community cannot flourish from one generation of campers to the next unless the playing field is level for all.

-So while recognizing that part of what makes camp so special is its unique traditions, rituals, “in jokes”, and “you’d have to be there’s”, it also needs to feel inclusive and accepting of newcomers.
+So while recognizing that part of what makes camp so special is its unique traditions, rituals, “

 One truth of the teenage experience in the real world is that there is enormous pressure on them to conform, from their peers and the wider community.
 However, adolescents also need to be true to themselves.
 A camp community then, should embrace individuality, not suppress it.
 It should look, feel, and think diversely if it wants to encourage each camper to just relax and be themselves.